ifsnop/mysqldump-php/README.md

 Out of the box, MySQLDump-PHP supports backing up table structures, the data itself, views and triggers.

+## Important

+From version 2.0, connections to database are made using the standard DSN, documented in [PDO connection string](http://php.net/manual/en/ref.pdo-mysql.connection.php)

 ## Requirements

 - PHP 5.3.0 or newer